Friday, December 29, 2023

 Shadows contracting slowly, light intensifying elements of the composition

-Fruiting cotoneasters displaying seasonal red and orange colours
+Fruiting cotoneasters displaying their seasonal red and orange colours

 Scenes seem to suggest themselves to the eye now